Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: The Discrete Kantorovich Problem aka Hitchcock's Problem

-The bilevel Hitchcock problem \eqref{pr:PROB-BilevelHitch} can be seen as a discretization of the bilevel Kantorovich problem \eqref{pr:INTRO-BilevelKant}.
-It will therefore form the basis for the numerical treatment of problems such as the transportation identification problem as well as the Wasserstein inverse problem \eqref{pr:INTRO-WasserInvProb} which we briefly motivated in Section \ref{sc:INTRO} and were already thoroughly discussed in \cite[Section 4]{hillbrecht2022bilevel2}.
+The bilevel Hitchcock problem \cref{pr:PROB-BilevelHitch} can be seen as a discretization of the bilevel Kantorovich problem \cref{pr:INTRO-BilevelKant}.
+It will therefore form the basis for the numerical treatment of problems such as the transportation identification problem as well as the Wasserstein inverse problem \cref{pr:INTRO-WasserInvProb}, which were briefly motivated in \cref{sc:INTRO} and thoroughly discussed in \cite[Section 4]{hillbrecht2022bilevel2}.

-To show that the bilevel Hitchcock problem \eqref{pr:PROB-BilevelHitch} has an optimal solution, we first prove the following lemma that is a finite-dimensional analog of \autocite[Lemma 3.2]{hillbrecht2022bilevel2} but comes with a shorter proof.